DeadSquirrel01/carliv_touch_recovery_new/README.md

 - added support for dencrypting and mounting data partition using the builtin minivold from cyanogenmod with vdc commands - the ideea came from [this post of Lekensteyn](http://forum.xda-developers.com/showpost.php?p=47807114&postcount=2).
 Tested and working well with text ar hex passwords, and maybe will work with pin too but I don't think it will work with pattern (obviously).
 - there is no included root solution.
 I choose to do it this way because there is no universal root solution now and someone may end up messing things with a non-working root option.
 You can flash a zip installer like [Chainfire's SuperSu](http://forum.xda-developers.com/showthread.php?t=1538053) or other solution that may work for your phone.

+This fork's features:
+If you want to have the following features you need to add USE_CWM_GRAPHICS := true in your device tree
+- Old CWM Recovery Graphics, including text colors, highlight color, background and images
+- Move "Carliv Menu" to "advanced" menu
+- View files being backed up and/or restored
+- Menu for changing menu color (highlight color and texts color) to 3 different colors: blue (default), orange and green in advanced->change menu color section.

 All screenshots are made with my old tool from *[here](http://forum.xda-developers.com/android/development/tool-carlivscreenshot-screenshots-t3075992)* -still working well.

 CREDITS: